aerogear/aerogear.org/_posts/2015-04-20-feedhenry-push-templates.md

 Now that that is all setup, the "Cloud App" can use the "GUID" to fetch the "Service Connector", that connects to UPS to send the messages.
 Let's fire up a browser and open the "Console", create a couple of Categories for instance: Football, Rugby and Basketball.
 Now build and install the mobile client on a device and select the categories you want to receive.
 Send a message and see how they arrive on the mobile client.

 ![console](/img/news/2015-04-20-feedhenry-push-templates/8.png)

+Last but not least the mobile client has a file called `push-config.json` you'll need to update the `Variant ID` and `Variant Secret` for each platform, so that it can receive messages.
+Register for a specific category and see messages arrive when you send them from the console.

 ![mobile app received notification](/img/news/2015-04-20-feedhenry-push-templates/9.png)

 You can use and extend this template for your own use case.
 Hope you like it.